kavehmz/queue/README.md

 					return
 				}
 			case <-time.After(2 * time.Second):
-				fmt.Println("no new event for 2 seconds for ID", id)
+				fmt.Println("no new events for 2 seconds for ID", id)
 				<-next
 				success <- false
 				return